Skip to main content

 Documentation

-There's also a docs folder which contains more documentation, including this file.
+The docs folder contains all of our documentation, including this file.
 They're all written in Markdown for a better/simpler developer authoring experience.

 CircleCI and GitHub